-Phase current CT: Ring core CT in Input I02: • I0CT primary: 10 A • I0CT secondary: 1 A Load (nominal): 36 A to the I01 residual via a Holmgren connection CT's secondary current is towards the line.
+Phase current CT: Ring core CT in Input I02: • I0CT primary: 10 A • I0CT secondary: 1 A Load (nominal): 36 A The phase currents are connected to the I01 residual via a Holmgren connection.
+The starpoint of the phase current CT's secondary current is towards the line.